WilliamOutlawMiller/NashvilleSoftwareCollective/DEPLOYMENT.md

 1. Triggers on push to `prod` branch
 2. SSHs into server
 3. Pulls latest code from GitHub
+4. Deploys nginx configuration from `nginx-server.conf` (if present)
-4. Builds Docker image on server
+5. Builds Docker image on server
-5. Deploys new container using docker-compose
+6. Deploys new container using docker-compose
-6. Verifies deployment
+7. Verifies deployment

 ## Deployment